MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepEnableBitLocker.md

 ```

 ## DESCRIPTION

+Use this cmdlet to configure an instance of the **Enable BitLocker** task sequence step.

-Configure the **Enable BitLocker** step in a task sequence, to enable BitLocker encryption on the hard drive.
-For more information on this task sequence step, see [About task sequence steps](/mem/configmgr/osd/understand/task-sequence-steps#BKMK_EnableBitLocker).
+For more information on this step, see [About task sequence steps: Enable BitLocker](/mem/configmgr/osd/understand/task-sequence-steps#BKMK_EnableBitLocker).

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).